gerarjon/frontend-react-exercise/README.md

 * Notification to let users know if Pokemon is saved
 * Check if Pokemon is already saved

+## Creation Process
+1. Identify and list the necessary feautures to create a minimal viable product.
+2. Read through and identify basic information from PokeAPI endpoint.
+More information can be added when necessary, but it's important to see what and how the data is returned.
+3. Implement basic Bulma styling to lessen necessary work for mobile-responsiveness and overall look.
+4. Work on search functinality and displaying a single Pokemon.
+5. Save Pokemon array state to LocalStorage and have the LocalStorage updated every time state changes with useEffect
+6. Display Favorites onto separate page.

 ## Available Scripts
 In the project directory, you can run: